 - Alexander I, also known as Alexander the Blessed.
 Son and successor of Paul, and Catherine the Great's favourite grandchild.
 Was probably not involved in the latter's murder.
 Alexander began his reign with plans for liberalizing Russia and granting her a constitution.
 Unfortunately, the Napoleonic Wars got in the way, but Alexander did display resolve in refusing to surrender to Napoleon and leading his nation to victory.
 Russia became probably the most powerful European country after peace was concluded.
 Alexander I. Is featured in Leo Tolstoy's War and Peace and in most movies about the Napoleonic era.
 Died relatively young in unclear circumstances and was widely believed to fake his death to enter a monastery.

 - Alexander II, known as Alexander the Liberator.
 A failed reformer.
 He freed the serfs (see below) established trial by jury, created elected local government bodies, granted universities (limited) freedom of the press and, during the last year of his life, contemplated turning Russia into constitutional monarchy.
-Unfortunately, the anarchists thought he didn't go far enough and tried to kill him.
-They eventually succeeded, and Alexander II's heir, Alexander III, would up reversing or scaling down most of the policies his father put in place.
+Unfortunately, the agrarian socialists/anarchistsnote were afraid that his reforms (especially the whole constitutional monarchy thing) would satisfy or at least appease everyone to their right (which was...pretty much everybody) and sap whatever demand there was for revolutionary change.
+So they tried to kill him, and eventually succeeded in blowing him up.
+Alexander II's heir, Alexander III, would end up reversing or scaling down most of the policies his father put in place.

 Russia was an autocratic state, which wasn't a nice thing if you disagreed with the government.
 They had a Secret Police (the Okhrana) and the Orthodox Church chipped in with the help that most peasants were illiterate.